 Submarines: Glass cannons.
 They are weak to anything that can target them but have deadly torpedoes.
-They can move backwards on small distances (this was meant to allow some more subs micro, especially against comms)
+They can move backward on small distances (this was meant to allow some more subs micro, especially against comms)

 Destroyers: Although it is inaccurate, slow.
-It also packs a depth charge launcher which will kill t1 submarines with 2 shots, and 3 shots for sub killers/t2 construction subs.
+It also packs a depth charge launcher which will kill t1 submarines with 2 shots and 3 shots for sub killers/t2 construction subs.
 They will gain accuracy over experience gains, as well as a lot of hp so they are worth microing.
 Don’t try rushing them on their own and sending them alone.
 Since they are very slow and inaccurate they will end up dead, killed by corvettes cost for cost.
-They are mainly good at taking down slower units, porc, and harrassing coasts.
+They are mainly good at taking down slower units, porc, and harassing coasts.